gitKendra/Hangman-Game/README.md

 App created using responsive web design for use on multiple devices and screen sizes.

-View and play the game at [Hangman-Game] (https://gitkendra.github.io/Hangman-Game/).
+View and play the game at [Hangman-Game](https://gitkendra.github.io/Hangman-Game/).

 # Rules and Scoring:
 Try and guess all the letters in the word before you run out of guesses.
 There are a total of 29 different words.